BountyStrike/Emissary/README.md

 $ cat domains.txt | emissary -t -si -r 0
 ```

-Right now the Emissary will only deliver 20 rows, to protect against accidentally sending a gazillion domains :)
+Emissary will only send 20 rows by default, this is to protect against accidentally sending a gazillion domains :) It can be overwritten with `--rows 0` which means unlimited rows.

-## Todo
-Some stuff that I plan to implement:
-- [X] Slack
-- [X] Telegram
-- [X] Microsoft Teams
-- [ ] Discord
-- [X] Email
-- [X] Let user decide max rows to be sent
-- [X] Place config file in ~/.config/emissary.ini

 ## Contributing
 Any feedback or ideas are welcome!
 Want to improve something?
 Create a pull request!